devradar/devradar/app/README.md

 npm install
 ```

-### Starting local server
+## Starting local server

-By default the local server connects to a shared firebase project for testing purposes.
+By default the local server runs with a local backend that provides functionality to develop and test features.
+You can find the available data in the `src/backend/test-volatile/mock-data` folder, the `testVolatile` backend tries to mimick the behavior of firebase so that `dispatch()` calls behave the same but return mock data instead of talking to a real backend.

 This is also used during end-to-end tests on the CI server and the database may get whiped regularly.

-If your local development requires you to have access to the database, please set up your own firebase project and modify the `backend.project` and `backend.key` properties in `src/config.ts`.
+If your local development requires you to have access to the database, please set up your own firebase project and set your credentials via environment variables during runtime; set `VUE_APP_BACKEND_TYPE` to `firebase` and provide `VUE_APP_BACKEND_PROJECT` and `VUE_APP_BACKEND_KEY` variables either by setting ENV or adding a [`.env`](https://www.npmjs.com/package/dotenv) file in `app/.env`.

-### Code Style
+## Code Style

 Devradar follows Typescript with StandardJS-flavor codestyle.
 Please validate your code locally before pushing by running `npm run lint && npm run build`.
 This will also trigger a build to ensure that the code also passes the Typescript compiler.
 At the moment warnings are ignored, but in the future stricter Typescript rules may be inforced so please try to remove warnings as well where the current situation allows it.

-### Tests
+## Tests

 Currently only End to End browser tests are implemented using [cypress](https://cypress.io).
 New test cases for additional features or identified bugs are highly welcome.